falitongg/university-portfolio/cpp/pcc/tiny/readme.md

 **Functionality:**
 The `summarize_data` function returns statistics for each valid line in the input stream; invalid lines are skipped.
 Each line begins with a number `n`, indicating the quantity of subsequent numbers.
 These following numbers are required to be within the range [0, 255].

+## Task 03 – Object Lifetime

+The `summarize_data` function has been updated to prevent previous memory errors by introducing a `fixed_array` class responsible for resource management.
+However, implementation flaws persist and are to be corrected.

+**Output Format Change:**
+The output format has been modified to account for invalid lines.
+Instead of being skipped, invalid lines now result in a returned statistic indicating an element count of `std::numeric_limits<size_t>::max()`.